-The Group has breached one of its banking covenants during the year ended 31 December 2011, being an Event of Default triggered by variances greater than 15% of Actual Earnings Before Interest and Taxes (EBIT) as compared to Budgeted EBIT.
+The Group has breached its banking covenants during the year ended 31 December 2012, being an Event of Default triggered by variances greater than 15% of Actual Loss Before Interest and Taxes (LBIT) as compared to Budgeted LBIT and the non-compliance of the interest cover covenant in view of the Loss Before Interest and Taxes incurred.
 The bank has agreed not to take action at this point in time.